redemptive/testing-cookbook/README.md

 Required programs for using this repository are listed above, please install these to use this repository.

 ### Testing this cookbook
-Clone the repository and navigate to the root of the repository.
+Clone the repository and navigate to the root of the cloned repository.
 Then run kitchen test from this location.

 ### Creating an AMI with this image
-Clone the repository and run packer build packer.json from the root of the cloned repository
+Clone the repository and run berks vendor cookbooks from the root directory of the cloned repository.
+Then run packer build packer.json from the same location